Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/max.md

 UpdateParam()
 ```

-To execute this locally, we could do test a a command-line prompt with something like this:
+To execute this locally, we could do test a command-line prompt with something like this:
 ```CommandLine
 "%ADSK_3DSMAX_x64_2019%\3dsmaxbatch.exe" -sceneFile <myTestScene>.max da_script.ms
 ```